 \section{Summary}

 We have constructed cylindrical thin shell wormholes of a general class, symmetric with respect to the throat.
 Under the assumption that the equations of state on the shell which defines the throat have the same form as in the static case when it is perturbed preserving the symmetry, we have shown that these wormholes are always mechanically unstable.
 We have therefore demonstrated our conjecture presented in \cite{ei2}: this is a general property and does not depend on the particular form of the metric adopted for the construction.
 Two possible definitions of the flare-out condition were considered.
 The areal flare-out condition is more restrictive because it always leads to a negative energy density on the throat.
 Instead, in this work we have shown that the radial one is less restrictive, allowing for positive energy density, depending on the particular form of the original metric from which the construction was performed.
 Examples of wormholes with electromagnetic fields were presented.
 In the two cases with a magnetic field, the energy density is always negative for both definitions of the flare-out condition.
 For a radial electric field, with the adoption of the radial flare-out condition we have found values of the parameters such that the energy density at the throat is positive.
-In the case of the radial flare-out condition, the existence of thin-shell wormholes satisfying the energy conditions, in principle not discarded by our general analysis, is still an open question.
+In this case, we have shown that the weak energy condition is also satisfied.